ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 ~~I choose to use a pre-build 4 relays board because I had some laying around... but you can integrate relays to the main PCB, it will look more professionnal.~~ Relays are integrated on the board to integrate more easily in the original enclosure.

 The original motherboard dimension are 10.5cm x 17cm, mounting hole are 5mm wide and are placed 4.5mm from the edge of the board.
 The PCB will be mounted using the same mounting screw used by the original motherboard (but I don't think I will be using the center plastic lock).

+The power track width (tracks going to relays) will carry a lot of current.
+The total power of the Spa is 2200 watts and it is decomposing as follow :

+Heater 1 : TO BE MEASURED ON THE WORKING SPA A @ 220 Volt AC -> TO BE CALCULATED Heater 2 : TO BE MEASURED ON THE WORKING SPA A @ 220 Volt AC -> TO BE CALCULATED Water Pump : TO BE MEASURED ON THE WORKING SPA @ 12 Volt DC -> TO BE CALCULATED Air Pump : TO BE MEASURED ON THE WORKING SPA @ 220 Volt AC -> TO BE CALCULATED

+For a 35um copper track PCB, a maximum temperature increase of 20°C and an ambiant temperature of 25°C we have the following width for the power tracks :

+Heater 1 : TO BE CALCULATED
+Heater 2 : TO BE CALCULATED
+Water Pump : TO BE CALCULATED
+Air Pump : TO BE CALCULATED

 ### d) Board production